Why You’ll Love This Stuffed Flank Steak Recipe

 stuffed flank steak searing in a skillet.

-Step 1: Heat a bit of olive oil in a cast iron pan over medium heat.
-Place the flank steak in the pan and sear the rolled steak for 2-3 minutes per side until golden brown.
+Step 1: Heat olive oil in a cast iron pan over medium heat.
+Place flank steak in the pan and sear for 2–3 minutes per side until golden brown.

 a piece of stuffed flank steak on a plate of mashed potatoes.

-Step 2: Transfer the skillet to a preheated oven at 425°F and bake for 20-25 minutes, or until an instant-read thermometer reads 135°F for medium rare.
-Let the steak rest for 10-15 minutes, then slice into 2-inch medallions.
+Step 2: Transfer the skillet to a preheated oven at 425°F. Bake for 20–25 minutes or until the internal temperature reaches 135°F for medium rare.
+Let rest 10–15 minutes.
+Slice into 2-inch medallions, cutting against the grain of the meat.

 Expert Tips